- Member Resources

 The Print Media Competition includes publications such as newsletters, brochures, reports and informational materials.
 Print Media submissions will be evaluated based on: (1) concept, (2) writing, (3) design, (4) photos/graphics, (5) print quality, and (6) budget.

 The Campaign/Series division includes publications/projects involving two or more collateral pieces in various formats.
 Submissions will be evaluated based on (1) coherent identity and message, (2) design and content synergy, (3) creativity and originality, (4) distribution strategy, (5) impact/effectiveness of communicating the mission of the publication/project, and (6) budget.
+Items submitted as part of a campaign/series should not be submitted individually in the Print and Multimedia divisions.

 The Events/Programs division is specific to a single alumni, development, college or organization event and the planning, execution and evaluation associated with the event.
 Events will be evaluated based on their (1) scope, (2) impact, (3) participation, (4) outcomes, (5) uniqueness of concept, and (6) budget.